-Duplication of the $\beta$ -Adrenergic Receptor and the Glucocorticoid Receptor Genes
+Duplication of the β-Adrenergic Receptor and the Glucocorticoid Receptor Genes

-In further support of this hypothetical mechanism for physiologic adaptation, the other two gene duplications known to have occurred during the water-to-land transition were the $\beta$ -adrenergic receptor ( $\beta$ AR) and the glucocorticoid receptor (GR), both of which facilitated vertebrate land adaptation.
-The increase in βARs alleviated the constraint on pulmonary blood pressure independent of systemic blood pressure.
-The GR evolved from the mineral corticoid receptor (MR), likely due to the constraint of the orthostatic increase in blood pressure due to the increased force of gravity on land-adapting vertebrates: this was exacerbated by the effect of stress on mineralocorticoid stimulation of blood pressure, now offset by diverting some MR expression to the GR.
-This, combined with the synergistic effect of adrenocortical glucocorticoid production on adrenomedullary BAR production, synergized integrated physiology.
+In further support of this hypothetical mechanism for physiologic adaptation, the other two gene duplications known to have occurred during the water-to-land transition were the β -adrenergic receptor (β AR) and the glucocorticoid receptor (GR), both of which facilitated vertebrate land adaptation.
+The increase in β ARs alleviated the constraint on pulmonary blood pressure independent of systemic blood pressure.
+The GR evolved (\bullet)

+from the mineralocorticoid receptor (MR), likely due to the constraint of the orthostatic increase in blood pressure due to the increased force of gravity on land-adapting vertebrates; this was exacerbated by the effect of stress on mineralocorticoid stimulation of blood pressure, now offset by diverting some MR expression to the GR.
+This, combined with the synergistic effect of adrenocortical glucocorticoid production on adrenomed-ullary β AR production, synergized integrated physiology.